 Fighting Lewd Conduct Charges in San Diego

 Have you been arrested for engaging in lewd conduct in public?
 Call the Law Office of Vikas Bajaj, APC for immediate legal assistance.
-Our San Diego criminal defense attorneys know that your future is at stake and will fight to minimize the consequences of your arrest.
+Our lewd conduct attorney San Diego knows that your future is at stake and will fight to minimize the consequences of your arrest.
 It is important to act quickly to limit the amount of time the state has to build a case against you.
-Do not hesitate to contact us today to set up a free consultation.
+Do not hesitate to contact us today to set up an initial consultation.